Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Preliminaries

-Let us now suppose until the end of this section that $F$ is ample. \begin{itemize} \item[(5)] if $Z\hookrightarrow R_\CE$ is a subscheme, which is closed in $\mP(E)$, then the induced map $Z\to S$ is finite and has only a finite number of fibres that contain more than one point; in particular, if $S$ is irreducible, then $Z$ is irreducible and the morphism $Z\to S$ is generically radicial ; \item[(6)] for all sufficiently large $n\in\mN$, the line bundle $\CO_P(n)$ is generated by its global sections and in this case the induced $k_0$-morphism is generically finite; \item[(7)] for $n\in\mN$ as in (6), the positive-dimensional fibres of the morphism $\phi_n$ are disjoint from $\mP(F)$. \end{itemize} From the fact that fibre dimension is upper semi-continuous (see \cite[IV, 13.1.5]{EGA}) and (7) we deduce that \begin{itemize} \item[(8)] the union $I_{\phi_n}$ of the positive dimensional fibres of $\phi_n$ is closed in $\mP(E)$ and is contained in $R_\CE$. \end{itemize} We endow $I_{\phi_n}$ with its reduced-induced structure.
-From (5) we deduce that \begin{itemize} \item[(9)] the morphism $I_{\phi_n}\to S$ is finite and has only a finite number of fibres that contain more than one point; in particular, if $S$ is irreducible, then $I_{\phi_n}$ is irreducible and the morphism $I_{\phi_n}\to S$ is generically radicial. \end{itemize} We shall also need the \begin{itemize} \item[(10)] Every torsor under $\underbar F$ is isomorphic to a torsor $R_\CE$ for some exact sequence $\CE$ as in \refeq{ES}.
-The class in $H^1(S,F^\vee)\simeq \Ext^1(\CO_S,F^\vee)$ corresponding to $R_\CE$ is the image of $1\in H^0(S,\CO_S)$ in $H^1(S,F^\vee)$ under the connecting map in the long exact sequence
+Let us now suppose until the end of this section that $F$ is ample and that $S$ is proper over $k_0$.

+\begin{itemize} \item[(v)] (see \cite[Prop.
+2]{Martin-Deschamps-Proprietes}) if $Z\hookrightarrow R_\CE$ is a subscheme, which is closed in $\mP(E)$, then the induced map $Z\to S$ is finite and has only a finite number of fibres that contain more than one point. \item[(vi)] (see \cite[Prop.
+3]{Martin-Deschamps-Proprietes}) for all sufficiently large $n\in\mN$, the line bundle $\CO_P(n+1)$ is generated by its global sections and in this case the induced $k_0$-morphism is generically finite; \item[(vii)] (see \cite[Prop.
+3]{Martin-Deschamps-Proprietes}) if the line bundle $\CO_P(n)$ is generated by its global sections, the positive-dimensional fibres of the morphism $\phi_n$ are disjoint from $\mP(F)$ (where $\phi_n$ is as in (vi)). \end{itemize} From the fact that fibre dimension is upper semi-continuous (see \cite[IV, 13.1.5]{EGA}) and (vii) we deduce that \begin{itemize} \item[(viii)] the union $I(\phi_n)$ of the positive dimensional fibres of $\phi_n$ is closed in $\mP(E)$ and is contained in $R_\CE$. \end{itemize} We endow $I(\phi_n)$ with its reduced-induced structure.
+From (v) we deduce that \begin{itemize} \item[(ix)] the morphism $\lambda_n:I(\phi_n)\to S$ is finite and has only a finite number of fibres that contain more than one point; in particular, if $T\subseteq S$ is irreducible and closed, then $I(\phi_n)\cap\lambda_n^{-1}(T)$ has at most one irreducible component dominating $T$, and if it exists, this component is generically radicial over $T$. \end{itemize}